Samuel-Dwomoh/Calculator/README.md

 ## Simple Calculator
+This is a simple calculator built using HTML, TailwindCSS and javascript.
+It can perform simple arithmetic operations like subtraction, multiplication, and division.
 Live demo [click here](https://samuel-dwomoh.github.io/Calculator/).
-This is a simple calculator to practice Tailwindcss classes

 ## Classes used